nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-faq.md

 ## What are the supported OS?

-Nuxeo Drive is guaranteed to run on:
+Nuxeo Drive is guaranteed to run on ([history changes](https://github.com/nuxeo/nuxeo-drive/blob/master/docs/support.md#client)):

 - GNU/Linux, 64 bits
-- macOS >= 10.11, 64 bits
+- macOS >= 10.12, 64 bits
 - Windows 7, both 32 and 64 bits
 - Windows 8, both 32 and 64 bits
 - Windows 8.1, both 32 and 64 bits
 - Windows 10, both 32 and 64 bits

 ### Supported GNU/Linux Distributions

+{{#> callout type='note' }}

+This list is not exhaustive and Nuxeo Drive may work on older versions and on non-listed distributions.
+If you successfully ran Nuxeo Drive on such OS, we would be pleased to update that page (you could [open an issue](https://github.com/nuxeo/doc.nuxeo.com-content/issues) or just drop an line in whatever format you are familiar with).

+{{/callout}}

 Minimum supported versions: